JanssenProject/jans/docs/admin/config-guide/user-password-validation.md

 ```shell
 /opt/jans/jans-cli/config-cli.py --operation-id get-attributes --endpoint-args pattern:userPassword
 ```

 2. Obatin the PatchRequest schema
 ```shell
 /opt/jans/jans-cli/config-cli.py --schema PatchRequest > /tmp/patch.json
 ```

 3. Update `/tmp/patch.json` with user password validation details
-- Enter valid regex expression to check the strength of the password.
+- Enter a valid regex expression to check the strength of the password.
-- Enter **Minimum length**,the minimum length of a value associated with this attribute.
+- Enter **Minimum length**, the minimum length of a value associated with this attribute.
 - Enter **Maximum length**, the maximum length of a value associated with this attribute.
-Following is the example to have `userPassword` with minimum 8 characters, maximum 20 characters and should be alphanumeric with special characters.
+  Following is the example of having `userPassword` with minimum 8 characters, maximum 20 characters and should be alphanumeric with special characters.
   Example

 ```shell
 [{